tducasse/nim-game-engine/README.md

-# yota-engine
+# nimgameengine-engine
-To link this folder to the namespace "yota" in your games, run `nimble develop` here.
+To link this folder to the namespace "nimgameengine" in your games, run `nimble develop` here.

 Then see [the sample_game's README](sample_game/README.md) for more information about how to run a game.